khval/BasiliskII-1.0/Readme.md

 so you don’t need to transferee the files using HFS.

 * Virtual directory share is best avoided, it can be buggy some times.

+* Running Bailisk II on 16bit screen is not a bad idea, this version of basilisk uses lookup tables, as result 15bit to 16bit + endiness is done in one operation, 8bit to 16bit is also uses 16bit lookup palette table.

 Best Regards
 Kjetil Hvalstrand